-In the 12 months ending March 2010, 27 of the 78 drivers or riders killed (or 35%) who were tested for BAC had an illegal limit of 0.05 or above7.
-A further 77 of the 428 drivers and riders tested (or 18%) who were hospitalised recorded a BAC over 0.058.
+In 2010, 19 of the 71 drivers and riders killed (or 27%) who were tested for BAC had an illegal limit of 0.05 or above7.
+A further 65 of the 425 drivers and riders tested (or 15%) who sustained serious injuries, in 2010, recorded a BAC over 0.058.

 On average 23% of driver and rider fatalities that have been tested for the presence of cannabis, methamphetamine or ecstasy, test positive to one or a combination of these drugs.
-In the 12 months ending March 2010, 18 of the 78 drivers or riders killed (or 23%) who were tested had the presence of one or a combination of these drugs ^{9 10}.
+In 2010, 16 of the 63 drivers and riders killed (or 25%) who were tested had the presence of one or a combination of these drugs910.

-Figure 12 and 13 show enforcement operations and effectiveness of Driver Screening Tests (previously called random breath testing) by South Australia Police.
+Figure 12 and 13 show enforcement operations and effectiveness of Driver Screening Tests (previously called RBT - random breath testing) by South Australia Police.
 The data includes both static and mobile Driver Screening Tests (DST).

 Mobile DST (alcohol) was introduced in June 2003 for 'prescribed periods' such as long weekends and school holidays.
 In June 2005, this was extended to full time mobile DST, where detections by mobile DST increased.
-Expiations for both static and mobile DST peaked in the first quarter of 2006.
-There has been a second peak of positive tests from mobile DST in late 2007, a reflection of an increase in testing over this period.
-Figure 13 shows another rise in positive tests from both static and mobile DST in December 2008, once again a reflection of the increase in the number of tests conducted at this time as shown in Figure 12.
+Figure 12 shows overall number of DST conducted.
+Since 2003 there has been a slight upward trend in tests administrated, with noticeable peaks occurring in December quarters, possibly due to increased enforcement during the end of year holiday period.
+Figure 13 shows expiations for both static and mobile DST, The peaks since 2003 coincide with the increases in the overall number of DST's in the December periods, as shown in Figure 12.
+Figure 13 also shows the mobile DST expiations are trending upwards compared to the static DST expiations, which are trending downwards.